DarkJoker360/DarkJoker360.github.io/_posts/2021-01-15-MIUI_R-port_willow.md

 ---
 layout: post
-title: "Miui Android 11 Port for Redmi Note 8T (willow) - xiaomi.eu weekly"
+title: "Miui Android 11 Port for Redmi Note 8T (willow)"
 comments: false
-description: "Miui Android 11 Port for Redmi Note 8T (willow) - xiaomi.eu weekly"
+description: "Miui Android 11 Port for Redmi Note 8T (willow)"
 keywords: "Miui R willow"
 ---

-This is an unofficial port or xiaomi.eu beta from Redmi Note 8 based on Miui 12.x Android 11.
+Those are unofficial ports from Redmi Note 8 based on Miui 12.x Android 11.
 Everything is working fine except nfc, which I didn't look at how can it be added.
 My builds don't have firmware, so you can't brick your phone, also they are tested before relase.